LatifahAbuhamamah/Control-Panel/README.md

 - The HTML structure includes a title, a set of buttons, and a script section for JavaScript.
 - The buttons are styled using CSS to have a specific appearance.
 - Each button is associated with an `onclick` event that triggers a JavaScript function called `move()` when clicked.
+- The `move()` function is responsible for redirecting the user to the `getdata.php` file with a parameter indicating the desired direction
   ### PHP
 ```